-2.0 Sto 2.0 Storage Capacity Technical Specification Ref Specification Details 2.1 Minimum of Fourteen days i.e. (14 x 24 hours) of recording capacity The camera system must be capable of recording and storing a minimum of fourteen days of images of HD1 (720/288) size or better.
-Recordings must be overwritten after 28 days from date of capture, except in exceptional circumstances following a request from Police or Council.
-However, in such cases the data must be deleted following conclusion of the matter.
-2.2 Images must be clear in all lighting conditions System to provide clear images in bright sunshine, shade, dark and total darkness.
-Also, when strong back light is present.
+2.0 Storage Capacity Technical Specification

+Ref Specification Details 2.1 Minimum of 28 days i.e. (28 x 24 hours) of recording capacity.
+The camera system must be capable of recording and storing a minimum of twenty-eight days of images of HD1 (720/288) size or better.
+2.2 Cameras must have a light contrast compensation systems to allow images to be clear in all lighting conditions.
+System to provide clear images in bright sunshine, shade, dark and total darkness.
+Also, when strong back light is present without the need for additional components.

+3.0 Camera Head Technical Specification
-3.0 Ca 3.0 Camera Head Technical Specification Ref Specification Details 3.1 Camera installation non- obstructive The camera and all system components shall be installed in a manner that does not interfere with the driver's vision or view of mirrors or otherwise normal operation of the vehicle.
-3.2 Protected cameras disconnect The camera head shall be designed to disconnect for ease of removal and replacement by maintenance personnel.

-3.3 Special tools for adjustment/removal To prevent inappropriate interference only tools supplied to authorised fitters should be capable of carrying out adjustments or removal.
-3.4 Field of view to capture all passengers in the vehicle The lens of the camera must be of a type that captures the driver and all passengers of the vehicle on the recorded image.
+Ref Specification Details 3.1 Camera installation non- obstructive.
+The camera and all system components shall be installed in a manner that does not interfere with the driver's vision or view of mirrors or otherwise normal operation of the vehicle.
+3.2 Protected camera disconnect.
+The camera head shall be designed to disconnect for ease of removal and replacement only by maintenance personnel.
+3.3 Special tools for adjustment/removal.
+To prevent inappropriate interference only tools supplied to authorised fitters should be capable of carrying out adjustments or removal.
+3.4 Field of view to capture all passengers in the vehicle.
+The lens or the position of the camera must be of a type that captures the driver and all passengers of the vehicle on the recorded image.
 The lens must be of a style not to create a "fishbowl" effect.
-3.5 Images must be clear System to provide clear images in all lighting conditions and allow different skin tones to be detected 3.6 Compatible for use in vehicles with a partition (shield) The camera system must be adaptable to provide clear images when a vehicle is equipped with a shield.
+3.5 Compatible for use in vehicles with a partition (shield).
+The camera system must be adaptable to provide clear images when a vehicle is equipped with a shield.
 This may be accomplished with the use of multiple camera heads.
-3.7 Multiple cameras The unit shall be capable of supporting up to four (4) cameras.
-Four cameras may be required to provide adequate coverage in larger vehicles and/or certain purpose built vehicles.
+3.6 Multiple cameras.
+The unit shall be capable of supporting up to four (4) cameras.
+Four cameras may be required to provide adequate coverage in larger vehicles and/or certain purpose-built vehicles or external images.